About the Program

 - How do you plan to make a positive impact in your chosen field of study?

-Interviews will occur in person, by Skype, or on the phone during the months of July, August, and September.
-Successful candidates will be notified by early September 2019.
+Interviews will occur in person, by Skype, or on the phone during the month of September.
+Successful candidates will be notified by late September 2019.

 About the Center